-The Crocodile Hole Report (1991) Kimberley Land Council and Waringarri Resource Centre 35
+The Crocodile Hole Report (1991) Kimberley Land Council and Waringarri Resource Centre49 we don't listen - Part 3

 In the circles you are part of how do you evaluate who is worth listening to?

 Do you tend to listen more to people who are like you?